Fabrizio-Caruso/CROSS-LIB/README.md

 https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/GAMES.md

+2. <a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/GAMES.md#cross-verbix---the-game"><b>Cross Verbix</b></a> sort of Tetrix with letters.
-1. <a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/GAMES.md#cross-horde---the-game"><b>Cross Horde</b></a> is a zombie shooter with several different enemies, levels, power-ups and special items to pick.
+2. <a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/GAMES.md#cross-horde---the-game"><b>Cross Horde</b></a> is a zombie shooter with several different enemies, levels, power-ups and special items to pick.
-2. <a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/GAMES.md#cross-snake---the-game"><b>Cross Snake</b></a> is my personal re-interpretation of Nibbler (arcade game) to which I have added more game elements.
+3. <a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/GAMES.md#cross-snake---the-game"><b>Cross Snake</b></a> is my personal re-interpretation of Nibbler (arcade game) to which I have added more game elements.
 It has 50 secrets and several items to discover.
-3. <a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/GAMES.md#cross-bomber---the-game"><b>Cross Bomber</b></a> is a mini-game and clone of Air Attack (aka Blitz).
+4. <a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/GAMES.md#cross-bomber---the-game"><b>Cross Bomber</b></a> is a mini-game and clone of Air Attack (aka Blitz).
-4. <a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/GAMES.md#cross-shoot---the-game"><b>Cross Shoot</b></a> is a shooter somehow similar to Robotron.
+5. <a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/GAMES.md#cross-shoot---the-game"><b>Cross Shoot</b></a> is a shooter somehow similar to Robotron.
 It has many items and secrets to discover.
-5. <a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/GAMES.md#cross-chase---the-game"><b>Cross Chase</b></a> is somehow similar to *Gnome Robots*.
+6. <a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/GAMES.md#cross-chase---the-game"><b>Cross Chase</b></a> is somehow similar to *Gnome Robots*.
 The main difference is that it is a real-time game and that it has several items and power-ups to pick.

 -------------------------------------------